 Our Mission Statement

 The North Smithfield Emergency Agency works toward the coordination of an effective townwide response to two types of disasters: natural and man-made.
-Natural disasters are major storms, i.e. snow, ice, hurricanes, tornadoes, flooding, and severe weather extremes (high heat or cold), earthquakes.
-Man-made dsasters can be technological disasters including hazardous material incidents, nuclear, biological or radiological, cyber terrorism.
-As the local Homeland Security agency we will plan for dealing with and responding to terrorism threats either foreign or homegrown.
+Natural disasters are major storms, i.e. snow, ice, hurricanes, tornadoes, floodin, and severe weather extremes (high heat or cold), earthquakes.
+Man-made disasters can be technological disasters including hazardous material incidents, nuclear, biological or radiological, cyber terrorism.
+As the local Homeland Security agency, we will plan for dealing with and responding to terrorism threats either foreign or homegrown.

 The EMA has 20 active volunteer members.
 Nearly all are Red Cross certified in CPR and basic First Aid as well as traffic control.
 Some members are now licensed amateur radio operators thanks to ham trainer Bill Ewan.
 Most have completed Community Emergency Response Team training.
 Many have completed other training such as the use of gas masks, radio operation, search & rescue, crowd control, shelter management, skywarn severe weather observation and reporting.
 Homeland Security training includes terrorist incident response, radiological, biological and chemical detection.